majidorc/parse-email/README.md

 - **Database-Driven Settings:** All notification and sensitive settings (Telegram Bot Token, Chat ID, notification email, etc.) are managed via the dashboard UI and stored in the database.
 No .env for notification targets.
 - **Multi-Channel Notifications:** Sends booking notifications via Email, Telegram, and LINE.
 Telegram notifications are sent for bookings made for today (Bangkok time), not just future bookings.
 - **Dashboard:**
-  - Summary cards for Total Bookings (by tour_date) and New Bookings (by book_date) in the selected period
+  - Summary cards for Total Bookings (by tour_date), New Bookings (by book_date), and Benefit (placeholder)
-  - Booking channels breakdown (counts and passenger totals)
+  - Booking channels breakdown (counts and passenger totals) with PieChart and filter-on-click
-  - Accounting and program management
+  - Top Destinations with accordion for long lists
+  - Responsive, modern UI with theme colors
   - Secure login-protected access
 - **No Prices Tab:** All price-related features have been removed for simplicity and clarity.